infobip-community/infobip-api-rust-sdk/README.md

 ```

 ### Model validation
 Some models have mandatory fields.
-Optional fields are wrapped in `Option` pointers.
+Optional fields are wrapped in `Option` Enums.
 Models also
 have additional checks to make sure that fields have valid values, when possible.
 Validation
 is done automatically when calling an endpoint, or you can call the `.validate()` method of the
 model.